Microsoft Entra Verified ID architecture overview

 The wallet downloads the request from the link.
 The request includes:

 DID of the issuer.
-This is used by the wallet app to resolve via the trust system to find the public keys and linked domains.
+The issuer's DID is used by the wallet app to resolve via the trust system to find the public keys and linked domains.

 URL with the VC manifest, which specifies the contract requirements to issue the VC.
-This can include id_token, self-attested attributes that must be provided, or the presentation of another VC.
+The contract requirement can include id_token, self-attested attributes that must be provided, or the presentation of another VC.

 Look and feel of the VC (URL of the logo file, colors, etc.).